 At Boston Children’s Hospital the fellows see the spectrum of disorders in the pediatric upper extremity.
 These include congenital differences, traumatic and post-traumatic problems, brachial plexus injuries, and other neuromuscular conditions, tumorous disorders, and sports-related conditions.

 The Massachusetts General Hospital has the busiest emergency room in the state, and besides a broad spectrum of upper extremity cases, there is an emphasis on both acute trauma and post-traumatic reconstruction.

->

-> The outpatient experience is extensive including the clinic and private offices, both at the adult institutions and Children's Hospital.
+The outpatient experience is extensive including the clinic and private offices, both at the adult institutions and Boston Children's Hospital.

->

-> Other conferences that the fellow is encouraged to attend include Orthopedic Grand Rounds and the monthly department M&M conference.
+Other conferences that the fellow is encouraged to attend include Orthopedic Grand Rounds and the monthly department M&M conference.

 Before the beginning of the academic year the fellows are required to complete a microsurgical course.
 There is a microsurgery laboratory available in the plastic surgery department.
 Laboratories are also available for research in biomechanics, cartilage repair and synovium metabolism if the fellows wish.
 Any other research project that the fellow would like to pursue would be encouraged.
 The facilities of Harvard Medical School are across the street.

 During their tenure the fellow will be expected to complete a research project and paper of their choosing.
 This could be either in basic science or a clinical area.
 Time is left during the fellows' rotations for these projects.